jingliu92/EHEC_Marker/README.md

 It does this by comparing the genome sequences against curated databases.
 Some commonly used databases include:

-ResFinder – for antimicrobial resistance genes
+- ResFinder – for antimicrobial resistance genes

-VFDB – for virulence factors
+- VFDB – for virulence factors

-PlasmidFinder – for plasmid replicons
+- PlasmidFinder – for plasmid replicons

-CARD – for comprehensive antibiotic resistance
+- CARD – for comprehensive antibiotic resistance
+** In our case, we will customize a databased by using the genes that we are interested **

 Key features of ABRicate: